 You can get more use out of your paint if it's stored properly.
 Always store paint in a dry location where the temperature is above freezing.
 Replace the lid firmly and store the can upside-down to prevent air from entering the container — this will keep your paint usable longer.

 When purchasing low-VOC paints, buy only what you need for the job at hand.
 Before you begin, measure the area carefully (height x width = total sq. ft.).
 One gallon of paint will cover approximately 350-400 square feet in a single coat.
-To calculate how much paint you'll need for your specific painting project, use the paint calculator tool.

 Don't waste paint.
 Use excess for touch-up jobs or to paint a small area of your home.
 Think about donating extra paint to someone who can use it, like an artistic friend or a theater group trying to stretch its financial resources.